 Class III felony, and was sentenced to a determinate sentence of 3 years' imprisonment.
-But because these sentences were imposed consecutively with Thompson's Class II and Class IIA felonies, these sentences should have also been indeterminate or consecutively.
+But because these sentences were imposed consecutively with Thompson's Class II and Class IIA felonies, these sentences should have also been indeterminate.
+We therefore find plain error in these sentences.